rardoz/wekinator-earth-sounds/README.txt

 ### wekinator-earth-sounds

-An earthly experiemnt with wekinator.
+An earthly experiment with wekinator.
 Build on React, Electron, NodeJS, and Socket.io.
 Use the `all classifiers` algo in Wekinator to output a beat based on 8 weather based input features.
 Using the KNN model for each output makes the most sense for this.
 I wanted to gracefully create beats for untrained areas of the map and not have the model be picky.

 ### Description